owhite/MESC_brain_board/README.md

 * MESC: Handles the low-level muscle control → torque or velocity loops per joint
 * ESP32: Easy to log and analyze later, pumps UDP to the computer
 * Desktop computer
-  * perfectly adequate way of viewing high speed data
+  * perfectly adequate way of viewing high speed data with UDP
   * helps with modeling
   * keyboards are useful for input